 If you prefer a smooth sauce use an immersion blender to puree until smooth.

-Place the sauce into a sieve and use the back of a spoon to push the sauce through the sieve and into a clean bowl.
+If you do not have a blender, place the sauce into a sieve and use the back of a spoon to push the sauce through the sieve and into a clean bowl.

 You can also use fresh tomatoes, passata, or a combination of fresh and tinned tomatoes to make this sauce:

-If you want a smooth sauce, you could cook the sauce as above, then pass the sauce through a sieve to remove the skin and seeds.
+However, if you want a smooth sauce, you could cook the sauce as above, then pass the sauce through a sieve to remove the skin and seeds.

 - Note: The sauce when made with fresh tomatoes does need to be cooked a little longer, this is due to a higher moisture content.
 After 30 minutes of cooking covered, remove the lid and continue to simmer uncovered until the sauce has reduced and thickened.

-Throw in a few extra basil leaves and a little more parsley because you’ve added the extra tomatoes.
-When cooking is done taste the sauce and adjust the seasoning to taste with salt.
+Throw in a few extra basil leaves and more parsley because you have added the extra tomatoes.

 Variations